chrismdp/chrismdp.github.com/_posts/2024-12-02-the-job-is-not-to-build.md

 ## Why startups exist

-Startups exists to find a solution to a problem someone has, and then to build a product around it.
+Startups exist to find a solution to a problem someone has, and then to build a product around it.
 Ideally that problem is not being addressed well for a certain group of people, and there is a chance to improve the lives of those people in a way that makes money.

 Essentially, there need to be: